Photo by Wenatchee World Photographer,

-About Painting on Windows!
+Questions & Answers About Painting on Windows!

 "FREE INFORMATIONAL TIPS"

 Hopefully this page will answer some of the most common questions that you may have about window painting.
-Please check this list for answers to your questions before emailing me.

 Happy Painting!